SreejithKSGupta/weather-app/README.md

-# weather App
+# Weather App
  A simple weather App which can show the temperature, humidity, climate etc of a place, either by auto detecting from the user or by autodetecting the location from a supported browser.

 ## Features
 *  Auto detect Location
 *  Change the Background image according to the current climate of the location
 *  Show the climate of a user-enterd Location
 *  Responsive, Mobile optimized
 *  Animated